-Hong Kong’s Cardinal Zen to attend Benedict’s funeral Mass
+Hong Kong allows Cardinal Zen to attend Benedict’s funeral

 Zen, a 90-year-old retired bishop, will attend the funeral Mass, led by Pope Francis, at St. Peter’s Square on Thursday and return to Hong Kong on Saturday, the secretary said.

-Benedict died on Saturday at age 95, 10 years after retiring from the papacy — the first to do so in 600 years — and after increasingly frail health.
+Zen was elevated to cardinal by Benedict in 2006, which he said signaled the pope’s focus on China.

+In recent years, the democracy advocate has been sharply at odds with Francis over the Vatican’s agreement with Chinese authorities on the appointment of bishops.
+Zen contends the deal betrays pro-Vatican Catholics in China and the clergy who have suffered persecution there.

-Zen appeared in court on Tuesday to apply for a leave from the city, local newspaper Ming Pao reported.
+He appeared in court on Tuesday to apply for a leave from the city, his secretary said.

-He and five others in Hong Kong were fined in November after being found guilty of failing to register a now-defunct fund that aimed to help people arrested in widespread 2019 pro-democracy protests in Hong Kong.
+He and five others were fined in November after being found guilty of failing to register a now-defunct fund that aimed to help people arrested in widespread 2019 pro-democracy protests in Hong Kong.

 Zen was first arrested in May last year on suspicion of colluding with foreign forces under a Beijing-imposed national security law.
 His arrest sent shockwaves through the Catholic community, although the Vatican only stated it was monitoring the development of the situation closely.